Loading figure…

 Committee on Health, Education, Labor, and Pensions.
 Hearings held.

-Why: Cosponsoring the Safe Step Act, which aims to improve access to healthcare, aligns with the support for a larger government role in health coverage.
+Why: Cosponsoring the Safe Step Act, which aims to improve access to healthcare, aligns with the support for the Affordable Care Act and the broader goal of maintaining health insurance coverage.

 View source →Jun 4, 2026 · Congress.gov